Hiswe/hiswe.github.io/source/_drafts/15-vectorize-a-simple-drawing.md

 {% asset_img lineart.svg 450 450 "A hand drawn tiny cat with vector lines 'A hand drawn tiny cat with vector lines'" %}
 {% endcaption %}

-And this is the image without any image
+And this is the image without any background sketch:

 {% caption I'm traced, and I lost my sketch! %}
 {% asset_img lineart-2.svg 450 450 "A cat composed only of lines 'A cat composed only of lines'" %}